EstrellaSpaans/Python_Text_Adventure_Game/README.md

 ## Game Inspiration:

-This game is inspired by the Wizarding World is a fantasy universe centered on a tales by J.K.
+This game is inspired by the Wizarding World is a fantasy universe centered on the tales by J.K.
 Rowling.
-The game contains references to the details of the original Harry potter stories.
-The game focusses on a person being selected to go an a journey with a friend to discover the American Wizarding community.
+The game contains references to the details of the original Harry Potter stories.
+The game focuses on a person being selected to go on a journey with a friend to discover the American Wizarding community.

 The game has 6 stages: